 Boat and Vessel Forms

-"Ceramics never ceases to fascinate me its such a complex mixture of art, craft, raw materials, heat and alchemy.
+The process never ceases to fascinate me such a complex mixture of art, craft, raw materials, heat and alchemy.
 I love the excitement of exploring, testing, developing and designing new work and becoming familiar with the essential elements of a form. through repetition.

-My hand-built ceramics are regularly shown at Yarmouth Gallery on the Isle of Wight please take a look at my News/ Events pages for what's current or follow the link below to the Yarmouth gallery
+My ceramics are regularly shown at Yarmouth Gallery on the Isle of Wight please take a look at my News/ Events pages for other current exhibitions.